botmasterai/botmaster/Readme.md

 The method used is used directly from the bot object and not using the botmaster one.

-Because you might not always want to write in a complex json object just to send in a simple text message or photo attachment.
-Botmaster comes in with a few methods that can be used to send messages with less code:
+Because you might not always want to write in a complex json object just to send in a simple text message or photo attachment, Botmaster comes with a few methods that can be used to send messages with less code:

 `bot.sendMessageTo`